kaylaadila/prototype-uas-sda/README.md

 MIT License

-Copyright (c) 2025
+Copyright (c) 2026 Kelompok 6 - Data Structures and Algorithms Lab

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use, modify, and distribute it for educational purposes, provided that the original authors are credited.